atakan/chess-score-sheet/README.md

 dependent parts are in a seperate file, I think it is self-explanatory how to add support for an additional language, but feel free to ask of course.

+Note: The LaTeX source is under MIT License, but the output is not;
+you can do whatever you want with the output.